Ch0pin/AVIator/README.md

 1. A text containing the encryption key used to encrypt the shellcode
 2. A text containing the IV used for AES encryption
 3. A text containing the shellcode
 The shellcode should be provided as a byte array in the C# format.
-The default values executes calc.exe (32bit) and provide an indication of how the code should be formed.
+The default values contain shellcode that executes calc.exe (32bit).
+This example is provided as an indication of how the code should be formed.
 For the msfvenom users this can be easily done with the -f csharp switch.

 After filling the provided inputs and select the output path an executable is generated according to the chosen options.